Skip to main content

 Success = shipping, not impact.
 A team that ships all 4 features "on time" is celebrated even if none of them moved retention.
 The feature roadmap can't distinguish between shipping and succeeding.

 Kills discovery.
 Why run experiments or talk to users if the roadmap already tells you what to build?
-Feature roadmaps short-circuit the discovery process.
+Feature roadmaps short-circuit the continuous discovery process.

 Creates a feature factory.
 Over time, teams optimize for throughput (features per quarter) rather than outcomes (metrics moved).
 This is the most common dysfunction in product organizations.